Algebra and Hilbert space structures induced by quantum probes: Introduction

-Since it is unrealistic to control all of such degrees of freedom, the number of the modulable parameters is limited no matter what physical control scheme is employed.
-Thus, a natural question to be answered would be what we can do on a given physical system under severe limitations on our artificial control, and how it can be done \cite{LLS04,BMM10,KP10}.
-Although it is still somewhat hard to develop methodology of quantum control in a general setting, some useful mathematical results have already been obtained to understand the controllability of a system.
+Since it is unrealistic to control all such degrees of freedom, the number of the modulable parameters is limited no matter what physical control scheme is employed.
+Thus, natural questions would be what we can do to a given physical system under severe limitations on our artificial control and how can it be done \cite{LLS04,BMM10,KP10}.
+Although there has been a widely accepted control method in the quantum information processing community, i.e., using a combination of one- and two-qubit operations, its prospects still look rocky in terms of scalability.
+This hiatus of the development in this direction encourages us to explore the problem from a more fundamental, or mathematical, point of view.

+A major obstacle when scaling up a quantum system is the noise induced to the system through interactions with its environment.
+We thus consider a setting in which the system interacts with its environment minimally; most of the system is insulated from its surroundings and only a small subsystem is the subject of our direct control.
+The insulated part $E$ is connected only with the controllable subsystem $S$ through the \textit{drift Hamiltonian} $h_0$, and any operation can be applied to $S$ at will.
+This type of scenario has recently been studied, mainly for systems of spins-1/2~\cite{BMM10,KP10,GLST17,LARR18}.

-The most noteworthy tool is the dynamical Lie algebra, which is a set of all realisable operators under the given condition \cite{JS72,RSDRP95,DAlessandroBook,MBBookChapter}.
-It can be calculated as the maximum set of independent operators that are generated by the drift hamiltonian $h_0$ and hamiltonians $\{h_k\}$ corresponding to modulable field parameters.
-In order to make the setting realistic and mathematically tractable, we assume $\{h_k\}$ form a Lie algebra su(dim$\mathcal{H}_S$) acting on $\mathcal{H}_S$, where $\mathcal{H}_S$ is the Hilbert space for a small subsystem $S$ of dimension dim$\mathcal{H}_S$ (Fig. \ref{fig:SandE}).
+The most noteworthy tool for analyzing the dynamics in such a setting is the dynamical Lie algebra, which is a set of all realizable operators under the given condition \cite{JS72,RSDRP95,DAlessandroBook,MBBookChapter}.
+It can be calculated as the maximum set of independent operators that are generated by the drift Hamiltonian $h_0$ and Hamiltonians $\{h_k\}$ corresponding to modulable field parameters.

+In order to make the setting realistic and mathematically tractable, we assume that $\{h_k\}$ forms a Lie algebra su(dim$\mathcal{H}_S$) acting on $\mathcal{H}_S$, where $\mathcal{H}_S$ is the Hilbert space for a small subsystem $S$ of dimension dim$\mathcal{H}_S$ (Fig. \ref{fig:SandE}).
 The $S$ subsystem interacts through $h_0$ with the rest of the system, $E$, which we also assume is finite-dimensional.

+It is clear that the dynamical Lie algebra does not necessarily span the Lie algebra su(dim$\mathcal{H}_S\cdot\mathrm{dim}\mathcal{H}_E)$ for the entire Hilbert space of the system.
+The dynamical Lie algebra has mostly been calculated and analyzed in an ad hoc fashion, depending on the specific physical system.
+In fact, calculating the dynamical Lie algebra from a given set of Hamiltonians is hard; its complexity is $O(d^8)$ for a $d$-dimensional system \cite{ZSH11}.
+This makes it extremely difficult to discuss the general properties of the controllability except in some special cases, such as XY or Heisenberg spin chains that have high symmetry.
+When the dynamical Lie algebra does not coincide with a simple Lie algebra on the whole Hilbert space, it is an unlucky case: the system is not fully controllable; thus, the $S$ part may need to be expanded, in the hope of making the controllable space larger.